HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Syngonium

-In good indirect light, Syngonium, otherwise known as an Aarrowhead plant can grow and trail very quickly and very easily.
+In good indirect light, Syngonium, otherwise known as an Arrowhead Plant can grow and trail with remarkable speed and ease.
 Unless you're training the vines it will get out of control before long and look pretty messy.

 These plants arguably look their best when they're compact and everything is tight, with the little twists and waves of the leaf edges they have an amazing "pop" about them.